Jtrnb/AtlasDrifter/Creating A Character.md

 #### Determining Hitpoints:
 - Your starting Hitpoints are determined by your Guts modifier.
 	- **Hitpoints:** (2 x Guts Modifier) + 15
-## Aspects:
-- When first creating a character you must pick up to **2 Aspects**.
-These abilities come with the amount of <span style="font-weight:bold; color:rgb(33, 235, 60)">Action Dice</span> you will have to work with at the start of the game.
-- Aspects will contain: passive abilities, active abilities, items, speed, and <span style="font-weight:bold; color:rgb(33, 235, 60)">Action Dice</span>.
 #### Determining Base Speed:
 - Your starting Speed is determined by adding together the speed value of your 2 Aspects and Origin.
-## Origin Perks
-- When first creating a character you must pick 2 Origin Perks.
-Origin Perks are mostly passive abilities and add flavor to your character.